risingwavelabs/risingwave/src/tests/sqlsmith/README.md

 1. There's a bug in SQLSmith, as it generates invalid SQL.
 2. There's a bug in RisingWave because it's unable to handle a correct query.

+## Testing your changes

+Typically you will want to test your changes via madsim.
+See the section below: [Running with Madsim](#running-with-madsim).

 ## Frontend

 SqlSmith has two modes.
 The first one focuses on testing the frontend, i.e, testing the functionalities of SQL compilation (binding, transforming an AST into a logical plan, transforming a logical plan into a physical plan).